Jagadeesh7532/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
-less than 350 The Python Caesar cipher code illustrates encryption and decryption using a straightforward method.
+The Python Caesar cipher code illustrates encryption and decryption using a straightforward method.
 It leverages modular arithmetic and character handling to manage both uppercase and lowercase letters, keeping non-alphabetic characters unchanged.